WiseLibs/better-sqlite3/API.md

 When execution completes it returns an `info` object describing any changes made.
 The `info` object has two properties:

 - `info.changes`: The total number of rows that were inserted, updated, or deleted by this transaction.
 Changes made by [foreign key actions](https://www.sqlite.org/foreignkeys.html#fk_actions) or [trigger programs](https://www.sqlite.org/lang_createtrigger.html) do not count.
-- `info.lastInsertROWID`: The [rowid](https://www.sqlite.org/lang_createtable.html#rowid) of the last row inserted into the database.
+- `info.lastInsertROWID`: The [rowid](https://www.sqlite.org/lang_createtable.html#rowid) of the last row inserted into the database (ignoring those caused by [trigger programs](https://www.sqlite.org/lang_createtrigger.html)).
 If the current transaction did not insert any rows into the database, this number should be completely ignored.

 If execution of the transaction fails, an `Error` is thrown.